 To find a good firm, ask a dozen hiring authorities to name three top recruiting firms they admire or respect.
 The same firms could be mentioned repeatedly.
 Ask if you can come in to discuss the possibility of working there.
 Search firms are always looking for good people, and if they sense you have the right features, they’ll probably offer you a chance.

 How to do Executive Search and Recruitment?

-Since, the companies are looking to fill high level positions, executive headhunters need to use all the recruiting industry’s best practices to stay ahead of the competition.
-Not only do they need to demonstrate a high level of professionalism and drive, they need to use the latest recruiting tactics to get the best candidates for executive positions.
-Here are some of the best practices for the executive recruiter who wants to be a step ahead.
+Since the companies are looking to fill high-level positions, executive headhunters need to use all the recruiting industry’s best practices to stay ahead of the competition.
+Not only do they need to demonstrate a high level of professionalism and drive, but they also need to use the latest recruiting tactics to get the best candidates for executive positions.
+Here are some of the best practices for an executive recruiter who wants to be a step ahead.

 1) Strategy and Research

 Executive search firms create a strategy, do their research, make their calls, and find the right people to put into their assessment process.